piccolbo/altair_recipes/README.rst

 A collection of ready-made statistical graphics for vega.
 ---------------------------------------------------------

 ``vega`` is a statistical graphics system for the web, meaning the plots are displayed in a browser.
 As an added bonus, it adds interactions, again through web technologies: select data point, reveal information on hover etc. Interaction and the web are clearly the future of statistical graphics.
+Even the successor to the famous `ggplot` for R, `ggvis` is based on `vega`.

 ``altair`` is a python package that produces ``vega`` graphics.
 Like ``vega``, it adopts an approach to describing statistical graphics known as *grammar of graphics* which underlies other well known packages such as ``ggplot`` for R. It represents a extremely useful compromise of power and flexibility.
 Its elements are data, marks (points, lines), encodings (relations between data and marks), scales etc.